spanishGab/DSA-study/sorting.md

 ## Bubble Sort

-The Bubble Sort is an exchanging algorithm.
+The Bubble Sort is an _exchanging_ algorithm.
 In Bubble Sort, the ordination happens as the __algorithm iterates through the array comparing the adjacent elements, if the current is in the incorrect position, it must swap with the next one__, else, the loop goes to the following comparison.
-This __procedure finishes when there are no more elements to swap__ it means that the array is sorted.
+This __procedure finishes when there are no more elements to swap__ it means that the array sorted.

 The process happens with __two loops__: the first one controls if there is still swap to make; the other one makes the comparisons between the elements.
-In each iteration __the biggest (or smallest, it depends if the order is ascending or descending) element of the array goes to its right position__ as if it was "floating" like a bubble, which is why the algorithm's name is Bubble Sort.
+In each iteration, __the biggest (or the smallest, it depends if the order is ascending or descending) one goes to its right position__ as if it was "floating" like a bubble, which is why the algorithm's name is Bubble Sort.

 This method is a simple way to think when it comes to sorting, though, it's not efficient for a large amount of data.

-> In terms of performance:
+> In terms of time performance:
 >    * Better case: O(N)
 >    * Average case: O(N²)
 >    * Worst case: O(N²)

-Down below is one possibility for the implementation of the Bubble Sort in C
+Down below is one possibility for the implementation of the Bubble Sort algorithm in C

 ```
 void bubbleSort(int arr[], int n){